-At the end of the session you can either book a regular weekly, or bi-weekly time, or have a think about whether I am the right counsellor for you.
+At the end of the session you can either book a regular weekly time, or have a think about whether I am the right counsellor for you.

 If you would like to know more, or book a first appointment please get in touch.
 I look forward to hearing from you.